Discover the Coastal Ecosystems of Mana Island Scientific Reserve

 Here are three significant impacts of this eradication:

-- Increased Populations: Populations of threatened animals like the Cook Strait giant weta, McGregor's skink, and goldstripe gecko have dramatically increased.
+1. Increased Populations: Numbers of threatened species like the Cook Strait giant weta, McGregor’s skink, and goldstripe gecko have risen markedly.

-- Enhanced Habitat: The predator-free environment has improved habitats for endangered lizards and birds, allowing them to flourish.
+2. Enhanced Habitat: A predator-free environment has improved conditions for endangered lizards and birds, enabling robust recovery.

-- Successful Introductions: New species, such as the spotted skink and Duvaucel's gecko, have successfully established themselves on the island.
+3. Successful Introductions: New species, such as the spotted skink and Duvaucel’s gecko, have established thriving populations on the island.

 Seabird Conservation Initiatives